-Not at the moment, no. If you do, then this will invalidate your entitlement to funds for that individual under the scheme.
+Until 1 July 2020, no. If you do, then this will invalidate your entitlement to funds for that individual under the scheme.
 Moreover, you need to make clear to staff that they must not do anything which could be viewed as work, even if answering an email or promoting your business via social media, for instance.
 Staff should not do any work for the business in which they work or any business associated with it, for example group companies.

 If we put employees on shorter hours, can we claim anything?

-It doesn’t look that way.
-Employees must be not working at all if the scheme is going to be used.
+Until 1 July 2020, no. Employees must be not working at all if the scheme is going to be used.
 This might mean choosing to furlough some employees and not others.
 To avoid claims of discrimination, clear reasons for the choice should be documented.

-How might holiday work?
+How does holiday work?

 There are three points here: